In this article, I share what I believe to be the single best parenting strategy for any situation.

 We all know what the answer is.

-So the only thing left to do, is to get yourself to that place of full-on joy, appreciation, happiness, passion for life, adoration for your children, zeal and enthusiasm for life.
+So the only thing left to do, is to try to get yourself to that place of full-on joy, appreciation, happiness, passion for life, adoration for your children, zeal and enthusiasm for life.

-This is on your shoulders.
+This is on our shoulders as parents.
 But is it such an awful place to try to get to?
 Is it so bad to set the goal for yourself to find happiness and purpose and joy and appreciation?

 Now here’s the takeaway.
 Here’s the homework.
 The practical, daily effort you can start doing so that you can start getting the results you’re really after, which is a peaceful, positive, happy and healthy home.